MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_2.md

 #define I2C_ENABLED 1

 ```
-All the features are enabled for the UNO R4 Minima, with the exception of stepper
+All the features are enabled for the UNO R4 Minima except stepper
 motor support.
-The define for this feature is commented out.
-The reason for this
+The #define for this feature is commented out because
-is the AccelStepper library used to implement this feature, does
-not yet function with Arduino UNO R4 boards.
+the AccelStepper library used to implement this feature does not yet function with Arduino UNO R4 boards.

-In a future article, we will implement the feature using a differnt stepper motor
+We will implement the feature in a future article
-library.
+using a different stepper motor library.

-We use the feature defines to conditionally
+Note that feature defines conditionally
 [include the required header files](https://github.com/MrYsLab/Telemetrix4UnoR4/blob/3629992d2c64da9b76eb5771d4c8933678149924/examples/Minima/Minima.ino#L74) for
 the feature support libraries.